KIT-MRT/YOLinO/README.md

 ### Get weights

 Download the darknet weights at https://pjreddie.com/media/files/yolov3.weights.

-### Dataset Paths

-The code expects the dataset files to be accessible at the environment variable fitting the dataset e.g. `$DATASET_TUSIMPLE` and `$DATASET_CULANE`, respectively.
+Provide the path with `--darknet_weights` whenever you want to use the weights in training.

 ### Folder Setup